meteorfox/newtonian/README.md

 * Settings to change frame rate, window size, renderer, etc
 * Preferences to change background color, number of particles, color of fields and emitters.
 * Collapse particle system state in a map, to allow multiple particles systems. ???
+* ~~Aggregate force of all fields in particles, right now one field influence at a time~~